haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 number of restraints at every position in space.

 DisVis requires three input files: atomic structures of the biomolecules to be analysed and a text file containing the list of distance restraints between the two molecules .
-This is also the minimal required input for the web server in order to setup a run.
+This is also the minimal required input for the web server to setup a run.

 DisVis and  its webserver are described in: